 I think a number of factors have helped propel Wolverine into one of the most popular fictional characters ever.
 Let's start with the obvious—his incredible arsenal of superpowers.
-He has
+He has:

-- an unbreakable adamantium skeleton with retractable claws (bone claws underneath).
+- An unbreakable adamantium skeleton with retractable claws (bone claws underneath)

-- ferocious—often uncontrollable—fighting rage and
+- Ferocious—often uncontrollable—fighting rage

-- expert martial arts skills,
+- Expert martial arts skills

-made it easy for Wolverine to supply plenty of memorable action scenes for comic book fans.
+All of which has made it easy for Wolverine to supply plenty of memorable action scenes for comic book fans.

 But Let's Not Forget About Character Development!